-Anonymous Reports may be submitted online at: https://www.uah.edu/Charger360.
+Anonymous Reports may be submitted online at uah.edu/title-ix/makeareport.

-In cases where the Report was made anonymously or by a third party (such as a family member, friend, roommate, advisor, or faculty member), the Title IX Policy will apply in the same manner as if the Complainant had made the initial Report.
+In cases where the Report was made anonymously or by a third party (such as a family member, friend, roommate, advisor, or faculty member), this Policy will apply in the same manner as if the Complainant had made the initial Report.
 The University's ability to respond to an anonymous Report may be limited and may only include the ability to provide Supportive Measures.
 The Title IX Coordinator or designee will make every effort to meet with the Complainant to discuss available options and on-campus and off-campus resources.